Hendrix-CS/csci285/labs/python-review.md

     conda env list

-Hopefully you only see the `root` environment.
+Hopefully you only see the `base` environment.
 Then type

-    source activate root
+    source activate base

 to get the mappings correct for your programs.